ARCHER2-HPC/archer2-website/about/policies/accessibility-new.md

 ### Non-compliance with the accessibility regulations

-[Note: In this subsection, list:

-- accessibility problems
-- which of the WCAG 2.1 AA success criteria the problem fails on
-- when you plan to fix the problem

-Do not include any problems where you’re claiming disproportionate burden, or where the problem is outside the scope of the accessibility regulations (those should go in the subsections below).]

-Some images do not have a text alternative, so people using a screen reader cannot access the information.
-This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to add text alternatives for all images by September 2020.
-When we publish new content we’ll make sure our use of images meets accessibility standards.

 Linked YouTube videos do not all have full manual transcripts and captions.
 If you require a transcript of captions for a video please contact the  [ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html).
 We will consider your request and if possible, provide this for you.

 ### Disproportionate burden

 Providing full manual transcript and captions for all videos would be excessively time consuming.
-We are happy to try to provide these for individual videos on request.
+We will try to provide these for individual videos on request to [ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html)..

 #### Navigation and accessing information